 - gross waste of federal funds;

 - abuse of authority relating to a federal contract or grant; or

 - violation of law, rule, or regulation related to a federal contract or grant; or

 - substantial and specific danger to public health or safety.

 Reporting and Investigation

-A NDAA covered whistleblower may submit a complaint to the Inspector General (IG) of the agency no more than 3 years after the date of the alleged retaliation and the IG must investigate the complaint unless the IG determines that the complaint is frivolous, fails to allege a violation under the program, or has been previously addressed in another formal proceeding.
-The program details timelines for investigation and responsive action; remedies and damages, as well as the availability of federal court appeals.
+A covered whistleblower may submit a complaint to the Inspector General (IG) of the agency no more than 3 years after the date of the alleged retaliation and the IG must investigate the complaint unless the IG determines that the complaint is frivolous, fails to allege a violation under the program, or has been previously addressed in another formal proceeding.
+The statute details timelines for investigation and responsive action; remedies and damages, as well as the availability of federal court appeals.